The Yamal Peninsula is a strategic oil- and gas-bearing region of Russia.

 The Kharasaveyskoye field is located in the Yamal Peninsula north of the Bovanenkovskoye field, predominantly onshore and partly in the Kara Sea.

-The field is classified as unique thanks to its enormous gas reserves, which amount to 2 trillion cubic meters (C1+C2 categories).
+The field is classified as unique thanks to its enormous gas reserves, which amount to around 2 trillion cubic meters (C1+C2 categories).

 It is planned to produce 32 billion cubic meters of gas per year from its Cenomanian-Aptian deposits.